Please enable JavaScript.

 - heavily associated with homosexuality due to subversion of traditional notions of masculinity and as it became synonymous with homosexual public figures such as Wilde himself

-because of his eccentricities and homosexuality he always felt this sense of impending societal judgement
+In light of his homosexuality an eccentricities Wilde always felt this sense of impending societal judgement

 - Outcast as of 1895 following his trial, initially suing the Marquess of Queensbury for libel (3rd April 1895)